symphonists/xmlimporter/readme.md

 	XMLImporterHelpers::markdownify

 Notice that you do not need to pass `$value` as this will be done for you.
 To add your own custom functions, add them to `/extensions/xmlimporter/lib/class.xmlimporterhelpers.php`.
 The method will be provided with a single argument, and should return a string.

+## Your fields and the XML Importer

+The XMLImporter allows fields to implement a `prepareImportValue()` function which will preprocess the value from XML before being passed to `processRawFieldData()`.
+The XML Importer will check for the Field class for the `prepareImportValue()` otherwise it will fall back to rudimentary processing.
+The `prepareImportValue` function will be passed the value of the XPath and the `entry_id`, and should return a value that your Field's `processRawFieldData` function can accept.